-The Group's principal financial assets are investments, cash balances and other receivables, which represent the Group's maximum exposure to credit risk in relation to financial assets.
-The Group did not have any exposure to any financial assets which were passed due or impaired at the year end (2014: none).
+The Group's principal financial assets are investments, cash balances and other receivables, the carrying value of which represents the Group's maximum exposure to credit risk in relation to financial assets.
+The Group did not have any exposure to any financial assets which were passed due or impaired at the year end (2015: none).